 Upon his return from the California Sculpture Academy, Laurence built a foundry in his studio in St Leonards-on-Sea, allowing him to pursue his interest in the complex process of moulding, casting and finishing.
 He has since realised bronze sculptures utilising both the cire perdue (lost-wax) and sand casting methods.

 As well as assemblage and bronze, Laurence’s diverse, multi-media oeuvre encompasses drawing, painting and ceramics.
-He also has a keen interest in lighting and furniture design, and occasionally subsidises his studio practice with 'random projects'.
+He also has a keen interest in lighting and furniture design.